-- >> FOR each Director nominee - " FOR the proposal on the compensation paid to our named executive officers - " FOR the shareholder vote on the compensation of our named executive officers to be conducted once every THREE years - " FOR the selection of BDO USA, LLP as our independent auditors for 2017
+- >> FOR each Director nominee - >> FOR the selection of BDO USA, LLP as our independent auditors for 2018

-Shareholders of record at the close of business on March 17, 2017 are entitled to vote at the meeting or any adjournment or postponement of the meeting.
+Shareholders of record at the close of business on March 16, 2018 are entitled to vote at the meeting or any adjournment or postponement of the meeting.
 Whether or not you plan to attend the meeting, you can ensure that your shares are represented at the meeting by promptly voting by internet or by telephone, or by completing, signing, dating and returning your proxy card in the enclosed postage prepaid envelope.
 Instructions for each of these methods and the control number that you will need are provided on the proxy card.
 You may withdraw your proxy before it is exercised by following the directions in the proxy statement.
 Alternatively, you may vote in person at the meeting.